The-Foreigners/The-Foreigners.github.io/objectives.md

     - Mentioned "their side of the street", are there other looters?
     - Take them to Brindol to be identified.
 Who do they work for?
     - Speak with Dead.
+      - What name should we put on your grave marker?
+      - Who should we tell of your passing?
+      - We meant no harm, why did you attack?
+      - How can we earn your forgiveness?
+      - What is your dying wish?
   - Can we setup an ambush?
+Lay any traps?
   - All war material destroyed?
+Should we contaminate remaining food?

 - Protect Zera from the Neighbors when entering Brindol.
-  - We may have a reputation and may attract unwanted attention.
+  - We have a reputation and may attract unwanted attention.
   - Should we talk to local law?
 Find potential hideouts/hangouts.
   - Feign Death upon entering town.
 Find a coffin.
 Lay a trap.
   - Death Ward to prevent an assassination.